Spinal cord stimulation for peripheral vascular diseases

 The first step in this closed-loop technology that we have had for 4 or 5 years is also fascinating because when we implant the lead, we can not only stimulate the spinal cord but at the same time we can measure the reaction of the spinal cord to the stimulation and turn up the stimulation according to this response.
 This is one more therapeutic option and I’m sure all companies that are active in this spinal cord stimulation field are going to use it in the future

-Is closed-loop stimulation currently used in patients and what are the risks?
+Is closed-loop stimulation currently used in patient management and if so, what specifically for?

 Jonathan: Are these evoked potentials used clinically, to program or identify signatures within them that show whether or not you’re likely to get a therapeutic effect?